DaUmega/PeerCam/README.md

-# PeerCam
+# PeerLive

-PeerCam is a **peer-to-peer, encrypted camera web app** that allows users to set up a webcam as a live-streaming camera.
-Stream securely to other users without storing video on a server, ensuring privacy and real-time access.
+PeerLive is a **peer-to-peer, encrypted camera web app** that allows users to set up a webcam as a live-streaming camera — now with **real-time chat and customizable display names**.
+Stream and communicate securely without storing any video or chat data on a server, ensuring privacy and direct peer-to-peer interaction.

 ---